 Cause of Vascular malformations

-Although the specific cause of these congenital abnormalities is not known, but following reasons may cause vascular malformations:
+Although the specific cause of these congenital abnormalities is not known, but following reasons may

 - Congenital abnormalities of blood vessels occur in younger patient population